-Seed has also pioneered the first synbiotic with strains that increase the production of folate (the natural form of folic acid) within the body.
+Seed has also pioneered the first synbiotic supplement with strains that increase the production of folate (the natural form of folic acid) within the body.

 Apart from being dairy-free, gluten-free, and soy-free, its ingredients are also perfect for those strictly following vegan, vegetarian, and ketogenic diets.

 BONUS: Seed Daily Synbiotics also encourages sustainability.
 Made from mushrooms and cornstarch, the brand’s packaging also comes with a systematic guide to help you transition into your new regimen.